entzmingerc/nb_drumcrow/README.md

 ## Synth Presets

+In the param menu, navigate to synth preset to select the preset you'd like to load.
+Then navigate to `load preset` and press KEY 3 to load the selected preset. `init` is a sine wave oscillator with a short decay envelope oscillating between +/- 5 V. This is the default preset loaded to all outputs.
+Kick transposes down -24 steps and utilizes the note envelope to quickly sweep the oscillator frequency from high to low emulating a kick drum sound.
+Snare and hihat both utilize the noise synth model and have short amplitude decay envelopes.

+The CV presets allow drumcrow to be used as a CV source.
+Each utilizes var_saw with a pulse width of 1 to create a constant voltage output, then uses the envelopes to modulate the amplitude of the synth model.
+CV Trigger is set up to be a short square ish trigger or gate if the amp cycle freq is lengthened.
+CV Envelope is a rise / fall envelope.
+CV Scale sets bitcrush to 1 v/oct and maps the midi note to the amplitude of the synth model.
+All 3 envelopes can be used simultaenously for making various modulation signals.
+Try combining looping envelopes each modulating amplitude at different rates using CV Scale to create quantized chromatic lfos, or pick a scale to quantize to using ^^corvus.

 | Preset | Description |
 | ----- | -------- |
 | init | Sine wave oscillator with decay envelope |